Participating in the Iron Viz Qualifiers? Here’s How to Save Time

 Participating in Iron Viz is an accomplishment in itself.
-Win or learn – you can’t lose.
-Whether or not you place in the top 10 or make it to the championship, you are guaranteed to gain new skills and inspiration throughout the process.
-But what goes into putting together your visualisation, and how much time should you expect to spend?
-We asked previous Iron Viz finalists, contenders and judges to offer their advice, experience and tips for participating in the Iron Viz qualifiers.
+Win or learn—you can’t lose.
+Whether or not you make it to the championship, you are guaranteed to gain new skills and inspiration throughout the process.
+But what goes into putting together your visualization, and how much time should you expect to spend?
+We asked previous Iron Viz finalists, contenders, and judges to offer their advice, experience, and tips for participating in the Iron Viz qualifiers.

 How much time did you spend overall, and how would you recommend people spend their time?

-We surveyed eight community members, and on average, they spent 60 hours on their qualifier visualisation.
+We surveyed eight community members, and on average, they spent 60 hours on their qualifier visualization.

 Sarah Bartlett: I recommend participants build a schedule and stick to it.
 You usually have around a month to complete a feeder entry, so it’s always good to break this down into weeks, with a weekly goal to help you stay on track.
 Build an approach that works around your own schedule.